sofiaoreis/sofiaoreis/README.md

 ### Hi there 👋

-🔬⚙️ I’m currently performing research on static analysis optimization and automated program repair for security vulnerabilities (💀).
+🔬⚙️ I’m currently performing research on static analysis optimization and automated program repair for security vulnerabilities.